Readers Question Can a fiscal stimulus package reduce the extent of the recession?

 Fiscal stimulus involves a combination of lower tax cuts and higher spending.
 In theory the tax cuts will increase disposable income and therefore encourage consumer spending, leading to higher aggregate demand and economic growth.
 Fiscal stimulus is typically financed by higher government borrowing.

 Diagram of Increased AD

-For example, The UK has recently cut VAT 2.5%.
+For example, in 2010 the UK cut VAT 2.5%.
 This means that people will pay £12.4 billion less Vat.
 That is a pretty substantial tax cuts.
 But will it increase spending.

 - People might want to save the extra disposable income

 - Falling house prices might outweigh the tax cuts.

 - It takes time for people to respond.